 If contractions start at night, try to stay in bed and doze between them.
 I know it’s exciting, but you are starting a marathon and need your rest!
 If you absolutely cannot stay in bed, go into another room, use the dimmest lights possible, and start an audiobook or a movie.
 Give yourself permission to rest and refrain from timing each contraction.

-Do call your birth companion or doula, and if you want to arrive at the hospital soon, call them and inform them you will be in within the next day or so.
-If you specifically want a room with a tub to labor in, let them know so they can try to reserve it for your later arrival.
+Do call your birth companion or doula, and if you want to arrive at the hospital or birth center soon, call them and inform them you will be in within the next day or so.
+If you specifically want a room with a tub to labor in at a hospital, let them know so they can try to reserve it for your later arrival.
 It’s important to telephone, not just text or email, your birth companion, so they can hear your voice and contractions themself and help judge how soon they should arrive.

 in your at-home birth kit